avaneeshd/cse512-GeoSpark/README.md

 # cse512-15fall-project
 Project for CSD512 Distribute and Parallel Database, 15 Fall semester, Arizona State University.

-For student, please fork this as project scaffcold.
+For student, please fork this as project start up.

 Also after fork: